 So begins the trailer for Moonage Daydream, a "cinematic odyssey" that is part documentary and part concert film, with unprecedented access to David Bowie's personal achieves.
-It's fitting that the movie takes its title from Bowie's 1971 glam rock anthem, which introduced his Ziggy Stardust persona as an alligator, a space invader and a rock 'n rollin' bitch.
+It's fitting that the film takes its title from the musician's 1971 glam rock anthem, which introduced his Ziggy Stardust persona as an alligator, a space invader and a rock 'n rollin' bitch.

 The project hails from writer-director Brett Morgen, whose past documentaries include 2017's Jane (about Jane Goodall), 2015's Cobain: Montage of Heck (about Kurt Cobain), and 1999's Oscar-nominated On the Ropes.

-Moonage Daydream will open in theaters and IMAX in September.
+Moonage Daydream will open in IMAX theaters on Sept.
+16. Watch the trailer below.